yz-create/MagicSearch/README.md

 "type_of_filtering" is the way we want to apply the filter "filtering_value" is a value around which the filter operates

-The point of the input being a list of filters is that filters can be cumulative, by listing filters you get a more precise fit to your requirements (see the example)
+The point of the input being a list of filters is that filters can be cumulative, by listing filters you get a more precise fit to your requirements (see the example).

 ### Categorical filter
 "variable_filtered" : str